SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 Datacentre sustainability is strongly influenced by location, and the local availability of green electricity.
 [Electricity Maps](https://app.electricitymaps.com/zone/PT) is an open source visualization project to help understand the climate impacts of energy use.

 [The Science Based Targets initiative sectoral guidance for ICT](https://sciencebasedtargets.org/sectors/ict) includes a focus on datacentres.

+### Cloud optimisation

+Within business, there is already a considerable body of theory and practice around Cloud optimisation, associated with the [FinOps](https://www.finops.org/introduction/what-is-finops/) approach.
+Actions taken to reduce Cloud spend (e.g. reservation management, data lifecycle management, continuous rightsizing) often have the unintended consequence of reducing carbon emissions too (although that's not *always* the case).

+Interestingly, FinOps is also not *just* about cost in a narrow sense, but about multidimensional value (for example, the "Iron Triangle" of fast, cheap, and good service).
+FinOps practitioners are interested in the various trade-offs and co-benefits of using the Cloud in different ways.

+So it looks like there is potential to integrate sustainability (and even climate justice) into FinOps practice.
+By bringing together financial, IT, and sustainability teams under a common objective, a Centre of Excellence might allow these traditionally siloed disciplines to collaborate and share expertise.

+However, we're certainly not there yet.
+Sustainability is not a prominent theme in FinOps literature.
+As you might expect, FinOps leans techno-solutionist, so there would likely be tensions with any really transformative thinking.

+Major Cloud providers offer tools that anticipate a FinOps perspective, including AWS Trusted Advisor, Azure Cost Management, GCP Cost Management, and EC2 Right Sizing.

 ## Quantum computing {#quantum-computing}